-HRV - Heavy Rail Vehicles, which operate on the Red Line.
+Heavy Rail Vehicle (HRV).
+Operate on the Red Line, from the Airport to Windermere Rapid Station.
 Heavy Rail is a transit mode that is an electric railway with the capacity for a heavy volume of traffic.

-Indirect Costs - the expenses of doing business that are not readily identified with a particular grant, contract, project function or activity, but are necessary for the general operation of the organization and the conduct of activities it performs.
+Indirect Costs .
+The expenses of doing business that are not readily identified with the Authoritys transportation, but rather with the general operation of the organization, such as finance, accounting, engineering, legal, and human resources.

-Interactive Voice Response (IVR) - a phone technology that allows a computer to detect voice and touch tones using a normal phone call.
+Interactive Voice Response (IVR) .
+A phone technology that allows a computer to detect voice and touch tones using a normal phone call.
 The IVR system can respond with pre-recorded or dynamically generated audio to further direct callers on how to proceed.

-Interest - The amount paid for the use of money.
+Interest .
+The amount paid for the use of money.

-Interest Expense - The charges for the use of borrowed capital incurred by the transit agency, including Interest on long term and short-term debt obligations.
+Interest Expense .
+The charges for the use of borrowed capital incurred by the transit agency, including Interest on long term and short-term debt obligations.

-Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA) - A legislative initiative setting policy guidance and providing funding for highway, transit, and safety programs.
+Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA) .
+A legislative initiative setting policy guidance and providing funding for highway, transit, and safety programs.
 It expired in 1998.

-Key Transit 2025 - The long-range plan to help guide the future development of public transit in Cuyahoga County, which focuses on bringing RTA's transit infrastructure up to higher standards and encouraging transit-oriented design, or TOD.
+Key Transit 2025 .
+The long-range plan to help guide the future development of public transit in Cuyahoga County, which focuses on bringing RTA's transit infrastructure up to higher standards and encouraging transit-oriented design, or TOD.
 Related to nationwide efforts towards Smart Growth, TOD encourages locating transit and development in close proximity in order to reduce auto dependency and improve transit access.

-Legal Millage Rate - The stated rate, in mills, for levying real and personal property taxes.
+Legal Millage Rate .
+The stated rate, in mills, for levying real and personal property taxes.

-LRV - Light Rail Vehicles, which operate on the Blue, Green, and Waterfront Lines.
+Light Rail Vehicle (LRV).
+Operate on the Blue, Green, and Waterfront Lines.
 Light Rail is a transit mode that typically is an electric railway with a light volume traffic capacity, compared to Heavy Rail (HR).

-Market Value - The County Auditor's estimate of the true or fair value of real or personal property.
+Market Value .
+The County Auditors estimate of the true or fair value of real or personal property.
 In accounting, it is the price that a good or service would command on the open market.

-Mill - The equivalent of \$1 of tax for each \$1,000 of assessed value of real or personal property.
+Mill .
+The equivalent of \$1 of tax for each \$1,000 of assessed value of real or personal property.

-Mixed Traffic Right-of-Way (ROW) - Roadways that have no time restrictions nor restrictions on what type of vehicles may use them.
+Mixed Traffic Right-of-Way (ROW) .
+Roadways that have no time restrictions nor restrictions on what type of vehicles may use them.

-Mode - A general term for the different kinds of transportation used to transport people.
+Mode .
+A general term for the different kinds of transportation used to transport people.

-NOACA - Northeast Ohio Areawide Coordinating Agency.
+NOACA .
+Northeast Ohio Areawide Coordinating Agency.
 It is the federally designated Metropolitan Planning Organization (MPO) for five counties of Northeast Ohio, which include Greater Cleveland and the Lorain area.
 Its chief functions are to perform long- and short-range transportation planning, transportation-related air quality planning, and areawide water quality management planning, as defined by federal and Ohio mandates.

-Notes - Short-term promises to pay specified amounts of money, secured by specific sources of future revenue.
+Notes.
+Short-term promises to pay specified amounts of money, secured by specific sources of future revenue.

-Revenue - The amount of money that a company actually receives during a specific period, including discounts and deductions for returned merchandise.
+Revenue .
+The amount of money that a company actually receives during a specific period, usually a year.

-Object - A commodity-based expenditure classification which describes articles purchased or services obtained.
+Object.
+A commodity-based expenditure classification which describes articles purchased or services obtained.
 It represents the lowest degree of expenditure summary and budgetary control.

-Objective - Desired output-oriented accomplishments, which can be measured and achieved within a given time frame.
+Objective: Desired output-oriented accomplishments, which can be measured and achieved within a given time frame.

-Office of Business Development (OBD) - Engage, support, and assist the local disadvantaged business community to help ensure fair and representative participation in procurement opportunities at RTA and within the community at-large.
-The primary function of the Office of Business Development (OBD) is to administer RTA's Disadvantaged Business Enterprise (DBE) Program.
+Office of Business Development (OBD) .
+Engage, support, and assist the local disadvantaged business community to help ensure fair and representative participation in procurement opportunities at RTA and within the community at-large.
+The primary function of the Office of Business Development (OBD) is to administer RTAcs Disadvantaged Business Enterprise (DBE) Program.

-Official Statement - A document prepared by the Authority when issuing debt that gives financial and statistical information to potential investors and others.
+Official Statement .
+A document prepared by the Authority when issuing debt that gives financial and statistical information to potential investors and others.